eastmaels/steemblog.github.io/_posts/account/justyy/2019-06-06_finally-be-online-again-not-easy-lessons-learned.md

 - - -

-This page is synchronized from the post: [Finally be online again - Not easy, Lessons Learned](https://steemit.com/@justyy/finally-be-online-again-not-easy-lessons-learned)
+This page is synchronized from the post: ['Finally be online again - Not easy, Lessons Learned'](https://steemit.com/@justyy/finally-be-online-again-not-easy-lessons-learned)